 If you’ve got the need for speed and the right kind of connection, you may want to consider an NBN 250 plan.
 Aussie Broadband currently reports the highest NBN 250 speeds around, measuring in at 248Mbps during peak hours.

-Telstra is up next with typical evening speeds of 230Mbps, and plan pricing of $100 per month for your first six months and $140 per month thereafter.
+Next is Telstra, which has typical evening speeds of 230Mbps, and plan pricing of $125 per month for your first six months and $140 per month thereafter.
 While Telstra’s plan is contract-free, you’ll pay a prorated modem fee if you leave in your first two years.
 This is equivalent to $9 multiplied by the number of months left in your term.

-On Optus you’ll pay $100 per month for your first six months, and $120 per month thereafter.
-But while Superloop’s plan is completely contract-free, Optus NBN plans have an early exit fee.
+Optus’ NBN plans have no start-up fee, and its NBN 250 plan also includes an Ultra WiFi Modem.
+However, there is an early exit fee.
 If you leave within your first 36 months, you’ll pay a prorated modem fee of $7 for each month left in your three-year term.
 You’ll also be up for a $99 setup fee.

 Be aware that you can only get an NBN 250 plan if you have a FTTP or HFC NBN connection.
 At present, almost every HFC customer should be able to get an NBN 250 plan, and those that can’t should be able to by the end of the month.